InfinityGamer-Game-Site/InfinityGamer-old/README.md

 ### Alternate Link Submission

-If you made one, thank you, you can submit it to me in the alternate links topic in Discussions, and it will be made into an official alt link, but it has to meet these requirements:
+If you deployed my site, thank you, you can submit it to me in the alternate links topic in Discussions, and it will be made into an official alt link, but it has to meet these requirements:

 - Index.html (homepage) cannot be a subdirectory (domain.com/subdirectory)
 - Can be a subdomain (subdomain.domain.com)